 Ideal for viewing: lava gull, red-billed tropicbird, South American fur seal, South American sealion, Galapagos mockingbird

 The volcanic slopes of the largest island in the archipelago are home to some 6,000 Galapagos tortoises.
-There is an interesting uplifted coral reef, and its brackish lagoons are home to a variety of seabirds.
-On the west coast the upwelling of coldwater currents produces an abundance of marine life.
+On the west coast the coldwater currents produces an abundance of marine life and it is possible to snorkel with sealions.
+An uplifted coral reef provides brackish lagoons which are home to a variety of seabirds.

 Ideal for viewing: Galapagos penguin, South American fur seal, white-cheeked pintail, Galapagos hawk, land iguana

 Home to frigatebirds, red and blue-footed boobies, Galapagos tortoises and sealions, this was the first island on which Charles Darwin set foot in 1835.
 A crater in the highlands holds the largest freshwater lake in the Galapagos, which is home to a lot of birdlife.
 It has one of the two commercial airports in the Galapagos.